CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/01-createtable-Intro.md

 Business Scenario Tables
 ------------------------

-Let start analyzing business scenario using nouns to identify tables and verbs to identify relationships between tables.
-Below are  identified tables and fields.
+Based on our data model let's elow are  identified tables and fields.

   - Employee (This table captures information of employees working at the company)